 In both cases, you’re driving the conversation to the same end but by using very different language and a specific focus in order to resonate with the prospect.

-The most influential tool you have on the phone is your voice.
+The most influential tool you have on the phone system is your voice.
 Use different tones strategically over the course of the conversation to influence the prospect’s thinking.
 For example, when trying to convey expertise and confidence, speaking slowly and clearly in an authoritative tone is ideal.

 Similarly, when you’re trying to generate more enthusiasm from the prospect or convince them to lend you their time, you might want to take a more relaxed, friendly tone that encourages them to continue the conversation.